Italian Benghazi: History

 Benghazi was then governed by the British until independence in 1951.
-Under the terms of the 1947 peace treaty with the Allies, Italy relinquished all claims to Libya.
+Under the terms of the 1947 peace treaty with the Allies Italy relinquished all claims to Libya.

-After WWII the era of international decolonization fostered an exodus of Italians from Benghazi, especially after Libya became independent in 1953.
-After 1970 the Italian population of the city -reduced to a few hundred inhabitants- practically disappeared when Libyan president Muammar Gaddafi ordered the expulsion of all Italians from his Libya.
-At present, the Libyan Italians (and the few "Bengasini" still living) are organized in the Associazione Italiani Rimpatriati dalla Libia.
+After World War II, the era of international decolonization fostered an exodus of Italians from Benghazi, especially after Libya became independent in 1953.
+After 1970 the Italian population of the city, reduced to a few hundred inhabitants, practically disappeared when Libyan president Muammar Gaddafi ordered the expulsion of all Italians from his country.
+At present, the Libyan Italians (and the few Bengasini still living) are organized in the Associazione Italiani Rimpatriati dalla Libia.

 Characteristics

 Italian Benghazi was located in northern Italian Libya, in Cyrenaica.
 It was the administrative center of the Italian Benghazi Province, on the Mediterranean coast.

 In 1911 Ottoman Benghazi had less than 5,000 inhabitants, and nearly one half of them were Jews, who welcomed the Italians.
-Indeed the Italians conquered from the Ottomans in 1911 a region in coastal Cyrenaica that was very poor and underdeveloped: it had no asphalted road, no telegraph services, no sewages system and no hospitals (in 1874 Benghazi had been depopulated by the bubonic plague).
-In the next twenty years they built all these infrastructures and by the early 1930s a new port and a railways station were created in Benghazi.
+The Italians conquered the region from the Ottomans in 1911.
+It was very poor and underdeveloped, reportedly having no asphalted roads, no telegraph services, no sewage system and no hospitals (in 1874 Benghazi had been depopulated by the bubonic plague).

-In the 1920s in the Benghazi province was created a railway between Benghazi and Barce: a 750 mm (2 ft 5 1⁄2 in) (later 950 mm) gauge railway was built east from Benghazi; the main route was 110 km long to Marj and was opened in stages between 1911 and 1927.
+In the 1920s a railway line was built in Benghazi Provinece, between Benghazi and Barce: a 750 mm (2 ft 5 1⁄2 in) (later 950 mm) gauge railway was also built east from Benghazi; the main route was 110 km long to Marj and was opened in stages between 1911 and 1927.
 Benghazi also had a 56 km branch to Suluq opened in 1926.

-In the late 1920s was created the Benghazi airport (now called Benina International Airport) and was greatly enlarged the Port of Benghazi.
-Inside the greater Port in the 1930s was created a modern "Idroscalo" (seaplane station) for the flights between "Bengasi italiana" and Italy.
-The Benghazi airport was connected to Italy and other Libyan airports, but the main flight was the worldwide famous Linea dell'Impero.
-This line of Ala Littoria was considered the most prestigious line of early Italian civil aviation era: it was opened after the Italian conquest of Ethiopia in 1936 and was followed by the first air links with the Italian colonies in Italian East Africa, which began in a pioneering way since 1934.
-The route was enlarged to 6,379 km and initially joined Rome with Addis Ababa via Syracuse, Benghazi, Cairo, Wadi Halfa, Khartoum, Kassala, Asmara, Dire Dawa.
+In the late 1920s the Benghazi Airport (now Benina International Airport) was built and the Port of Benghazi had been greatly enlarged.
+Inside the port in the 1930s, a modern "Idroscalo" (seaplane station) for flights between Bengasi italiana and Italy was built.
+Benghazi Airport was connected to Italy and other Libyan airports, but the main flights from it were the Linea dell'Impero.
+This line of Ala Littoria was considered the most prestigious line of early Italian civil aviation era: it was opened after the Italian conquest of Ethiopia in 1936 and was followed by the first air links with the Italian colonies in Italian East Africa.
+The route was enlarged to 6,379 km and initially joined Rome with Addis Ababa via Syracuse, Benghazi, Cairo, Wadi Halfa, Khartoum, Kassala, Asmara and Dire Dawa.